schoess/Open_Forums/README.md

 #### Technologies Used
 This application is built with React framework and Material UI for the front end.

-The back end uses Node.js and Express.js, backed by a Mongodb with a Mongoose ODM.
+The back end uses Node.js and Express.js, backed by a Mongo Atlas with a Mongoose ODM.

 * [Node.js](https://nodejs.org/en/) - JavaScript runtime
 * [Express.js](https://expressjs.com/) - Lightweight web application framework for Node.js
-* [mongodb](https://www.mongodb.com/cloud/atlas) - MongoDB Atlas is the global cloud database service for modern applications.
+* [Mongo Atlas](https://www.mongodb.com/cloud/atlas) - MongoDB Atlas is the global cloud database service for modern applications.
 * [Mongoose](https://mongoosejs.com/) - Elegant mongodb object modeling for node.js

 ##### Authentication